Purbanka0708/JavaScript/README.md

-# This repository contains javascript learning purposes.
+# This repository is for javascript learning purposes.